-- RELIABLE: Works on many surfaces, such as concrete, pavement, gravel and short grass
+- RELIABLE: Works on many surfaces including concrete, pavement, gravel, and short grass

 If you really don’t like the idea of attaching a catcher to your rifle, or would prefer to simply clean up once your day at the range is done (but still don’t want bend over and pick up your brass by hand) the Caldwell Brass Retriever is sturdy, light, nimble, easy to assemble, and a superb performer for picking up spent casings & saving your back.